Michael-Sebero/FluxTech/README.md

 A typical GregTech facility features large arrays of both single- and multi-block machines processing numerous resources, creating even more complex materials which will be used in machines of higher tiers.

-All of which are powered by GTCEu's own power systems, featuring generators from simple wood burning for steam to plasma-powered turbines.

 ### Project Goal
 To improve the aesthetics of GregTech and improve universality with other mods which use different power systems.